1936 Pittsburgh Panthers football team: Carnegie Tech

-vs. Washington (Rose Bowl)
+Vs. Washington (Rose Bowl)

 While the Panthers were defeating the Tartans on Thanksgiving Day, the Washington Huskies trounced the Washington State Cougars to secure the top spot in the Pacific Coast Conference.
 The Huskies, led by coach Jim Phelan, were 7–1–1 on the season.
 They lost to Minnesota in their home opener and were later tied by Stanford.
 By virtue of their victory over the Cougars, Washington was designated the west representative for the 1937 Rose Bowl, and they were allowed to choose their opponent.
 Alabama, Dartmouth, Pitt and LSU were under consideration.
 Ray Eckmann, Washington athletic director, told The Seattle Star: "We want the best team we can get.
 Jim Phelan and the boys say they want to meet the best one we can get and that goes.
 We are going to give careful consideration and then issue our invitation."

 On December 4 the Washington Huskies Athletic Department invited the Pitt Panthers to be their New Year's Day opponent in Pasadena for the 1937 Tournament of Roses football game.
 Ray Eckmann told The Star: "Our intent has been to choose the team which is representative of the best in eastern football.
 Many sections have turned out splendid teams this year, any one of which might have made an acceptable opponent.
-Yet the unusually strong schedule which confronted Pittsburg and the outstanding record it made, ending the season with a definite display of superiority, makes it the logical opponent to represent the east in this game.
-The further fact, that this week 10 of New York City's sports writers chose Pittsburg as the winner of the Lambert Memorial Trophy...has confirmed our judgement."
+Yet the unusually strong schedule which confronted Pittsburgh and the outstanding record it made, ending the season with a definite display of superiority, makes it the logical opponent to represent the east in this game.
+The further fact, that this week 10 of New York City's sports writers chose Pittsburgh as the winner of the Lambert Memorial Trophy...has confirmed our judgement."

 The choice of Pitt was not received with universal acclaim.
 The Post-Gazette reported that Sid Ziff of the Los Angeles Evening Herald-Express wrote: "My regards to the University of Washington.
 Also my sympathies.
 How did they ever forget about Louisiana State and Alabama?
 Washington can have the game.
 We don't want it."
 Maxwell Stiles of the Los Angeles Examiner agreed: "And so we'll have to put up with Pittsburgh again in the Rose Bowl?
 And when we could have had Louisiana State or Alabama.
 Of all the teams that ever played at Pasadena, Pitt has consistently done the greatest el foldo."
 Bob Foote of the Pasadena Star-News was more subdued "So it is Pittsburgh – a very strong team – some days.
 If it lives up to its best, we will have a real football game."